JSON Data Format

 In everyday life, we often describe objects by their characteristics — for example, a cat has a name.
 A JSON object follows this idea and describes the object's properties as key-value pairs.

-value — the information stored under that key
+value is the information stored under that key

 For example, a JSON object can contain